 - my Master To Do List

-I soon realized that a Lists section wasn’t a bad idea and at night before bed I’d sit with my planner and add various thinks to the lists that I had thought of throughout the day and I have to say, it’s really nice to write down bits of information that I am always telling myself to remember so I’m not saying,
+I soon realized that a Lists section wasn’t a bad idea and at night before bed I’d sit with my planner and add various things to the lists that I had thought of throughout the day.
+I have to say, it’s really nice to write down bits of information that I am always telling myself to remember so I’m not saying,

 “Oh, what was that author so-and-so told me about?
 What was that documentary A and I wanted to watch?”